 According to Sue Shellenbarger of the Wall Street Journal, this disconnect between an organization’s cultural values and the reality of what an employee experiences firsthand can lead to high turnover rates and job dissatisfaction, especially among millennials.
-She reports,
+In 2019, she reported,

 Likewise, you might have expected to get more out of work relationships.

 You can have great relationships at work, allowing you to work closely with others and even have fun doing so.
 Part of wisely building work relationships is understanding what it means to develop nuanced and careful trust with people.